adamalbrecht/gmailr/readme.markdown

 3. Click "Load unpacked extension..."
 4. Choose the `chrome` directory in this repo.
 5. Enable the newly added extension.
-6. Head to your Gmail account, and you should now see a blue Gmailr bar above the top bar.
+6. Head to your Gmail account, and you should now see a blue Gmailr bar above the top bar and a blue sidebar to the right.

 Try archiving or deleting an email, and you'll see the status bar display the action.